Refugees and Asylum

-The decision to grant any of the above-mentioned statuses is made by the Ministry of Internally Displaced Persons from Occupied Territories, Accommodation and Refugees of Georgia.
+The decision to grant any of the above-mentioned statuses is made by the Ministry of Internal Affairs of Georgia.

 Refugee status - shall be granted to an alien or stateless person, who is outside the country of origin due to well-founded fear of persecution for reasons of race, religion, nationality, membership of a particular social group or political opinion, and is unable or, owing to such fear, is unwilling to avail himself of the protection of the country of origin.